 What is Hookah Diving?

-Hookah diving, or "snuba diving" consists of a battery or gas-powered air compressor that delivers air, through a long hose called a down-line, to the diver under the water.
-It can run for 3 to 3.5 hours on a tank and supply air to more than one diver at a time (depending upon the size).
-Hookah diving is usually done in less than 40 feet of water.
+Hookah diving, also referred to as Tankless Diving, consists of a battery or gas-powered air compressor that delivers air through a long hose called a down-line, to the diver via a low pressure regulator.
+It can run for 3 to 3.5 hours and supply air to more than one diver at a time (depending on the system).
+Hookah diving is often done in less than 40 feet of water; however some systems are designed to work well down to 65 feet.
 For many, the name "hookah" conjures a tall, multi-hosed tobacco pipe out of the Arabian Nights.
-That's probably the reason people are now referring to surface supplied air diving as snuba or snuba diving.
+That's probably the reason people are now referring to surface supplied air diving as Tankless Diving.
+Note that we’re using both terms herein.

 Hookah diving does not require the use of a BCD or a first stage regulator.
-Divers wear a harness, which is the attachment point for the down-line and optional weight belts.
-Divers use a second stage regulator that's specifically designed for use with a hookah system.
-A traditional scuba regulator will not work.
+Divers wear a weight belt, which is the attachment point for the down-line and optional weights.
+Divers use a low pressure second stage regulator that's specifically designed for use with a tankless diving system.
+A traditional scuba regulator will not work because it’s set up to handle high pressure.

 Benefits of Hookah Dive Systems